Grilled Spatchcock Chicken is going to be your new favorite way to cook chicken! It is way easier than you think it is!

 - Turkey: Yes, you can spatchcock a turkey too!
 Obviously the timing would be very different since they are generally much bigger than a chicken, but it is totally doable (and delicious).

-- What if my chicken skin is sticking to the grill: We are starting the chicken off on High Heat on the grill skin down.
+- What if my chicken skin is sticking to the grill: We are starting the chicken off on High Heat with the skin down.
 We are doing this to get that nice char/sear on the skin side (who doesn’t love crispy chicken skin).
 If your skin is sticking it either means 1) your grates weren’t clean 2) your grill isn’t hot enough 3) the chicken isn’t ready to be flipped over.
 If your grates are clean and and your grill is nice and hot, then just wait a little bit longer and your chicken should come right off!

 - Let is rest: You need to let your chicken rest for a little bit right after you take it off the grill!
 Don’t skip this step.

 - If you are looking you aint cooking: My husband always jokingly (but also seriously) says this when we are grilling.
 If you are opening the grill a lot to look at what you are grilling … you aren’t cooking.
-The grill need to be closed in order to cook (just like an oven).
+The grill needs to be closed in order to cook (just like an oven).

 How to Grill a Spatchcocked Chicken